miroi/bagel_manual/source/pt2/mp2.rst

 Description
 ===========
-MP2 computes the second-order Møller–Plesset perturbation theory with density fitting using the keyword ``"title" : "mp2"``.
+Second-order Møller–Plesset perturbation theory (MP2) calculations are performed with density fitting using the keyword ``"title" : "mp2"``.